 Master's Program Interaction: SEBTC students who have completed at least 112 hours or more toward the B.A. graduation requirements can be considered for conditional admission into one of the Master's programs in the Seminary.
-This allows students to begin seminary work toward master's graduation requirements, as they concurrently complete B.A. requirements.
-Master's courses are not transferable into the degree requirements of the college programs.
+This allows students to begin requirements.
+Master's graduation requirements, as they concurrently complete B.A. programs.